partio-scout/pos-frontend/README.md

    - Now the certificates are ready so all you need to do is move the `server.crt` and `server.key` files inside the `frontend` folder to the frontend project
      - Create a `certs` folder inside the frontend project
      - Move the `server.crt` and `server.key` inside the `certs` folder

+3. For using localhost https environment, you need to edit `~/.ngrok2/ngrok.yml`.

+- `addr: 3001` should be changed to `addr: https://localhost:3001`
 - Run `yarn dev` to start the app and navigate to https://partio.ngrok.io:3000

 ### PWA capabilities